Quasi-Monte Carlo finite element approximation of the Navier-Stokes equations with initial data modeled by log-normal random fields: Quasi-Monte Carlo integration

-where $C^*>0$ is defined in \eqref{eqn:cc}. \end{theorem} \begin{proof} We first note that when $|\fuu|=0$, we can easily verify that the desired inequality holds, and hence we will assume $|\fuu|\geq1$.
-Taking $\partial^{\fuu}$ to the discrete scheme \eqref{trunc_SIBE} and applying the Leibniz product rule, we obtain
+\end{theorem} \begin{proof} In the proof, we suppress $\yy$ from $\uu^j_{s,h}(\yy)$ etc. since it is fixed.
+When $|\fuu|=0$, the desired inequality can be verified directly.
+Hence we discuss only the case $|\fuu|\geq1$.
+By taking $\partial^{\fuu}$ in the discrete scheme \eqref{trunc_SIBE} and the product rule, we obtain